June 28, 2024

 Purdue researchers are looking for breast cancer survivors and their romantic partners to complete a study exploring how relationships and stress affect couples' health during survivorship.
 The study is looking for couples who live together and who have completed breast cancer treatment.
 Researchers are interested in relationships that are going well and those that are experiencing difficulties.

-Participants may be compensated up to $250 as a couple for their time.
+Participants may be compensated up to $300 as a couple for their time.
 This study has multiple ways to participate, depending on interests and availability.
-Participation could involve an online survey followed by a seven-day diary study with short questionnaires on a mobile app; completing one study visit as a couple (two hours) at Purdue; and/or wearing a heart rate monitor and collecting blood samples from the convenience of home.
+Participation could involve an online survey followed by a seven-day diary study with short questionnaires on a mobile app; completing one study visit as a couple (three hours) at Purdue; and/or wearing a heart rate monitor and collecting blood samples from the convenience of home.

 Click this link to fill out the screening questionnaire.
 For more information, email RelationshipsAndHealthLab@Purdue.edu, call 812-518-9498, or visit the study website.
 The principal investigator is Rosie Shrout, assistant professor in the Department of Human Development and Family Science.
 IRB No. IRB-2022-538.